WheteThunger/VehicleDecayProtection/README.md

 }
 ```

-- `DecayMultiplierNearTC` -- Used to scale decay damage taken by vehicles near a tool cupboard (regardless of the owner).
+- `DecayMultiplierNearTC` -- Used to scale decay damage taken by vehicles near a tool cupboard (regardless of the owner or upkeep).
 Defaults to `1` which has no effect.
 Set to `0` to completely nullify decay damage near a tool cupboard.
 - `ProtectionMinutesAfterUse` -- Used to prevent decay damage to vehicles this many minutes after they have been used (e.g., when their engine was last on).
-This mechanic already exists in vanilla Rust for most vehicles, but the protection window is usually just 10 minutes, so you can change this option to protect vehicles for longer.
-Note: Reducing this option below 10 minutes will have no effect for most vehicles.
+This mechanic already exists in vanilla Rust for most vehicles, but the protection window is usually just 10 minutes (45 for boats).
+You can change this option to protect vehicles for longer, but usually not shorter.